Self-Harmony: Learning to Harmonize Self-Supervision and Self-Play in Test-Time Reinforcement Learning: Related Work

 \subsection{Self-Improvement for LLM Reasoning at Test Time}

 A central challenge in advancing LLM reasoning is reducing reliance on large-scale supervised datasets.
 Test-Time Reinforcement Learning (TTRL) has emerged as a promising paradigm, enabling models to adapt during inference using only unlabeled problems~\citep{zuo2025ttrl,zhang2025corewardselfsupervisedreinforcementlearning,prabhudesai2025maximizingconfidenceimprovesreasoning,zhao2025learningreasonexternalrewards}.
 Many TTRL methods employ a rule-based verifier to provide learning signals.
 The most common intrinsic verifier is majority voting (or self-consistency)~\citep{zuo2025ttrl,liu2025ettrlbalancingexplorationexploitation}, where the most frequent answer across multiple rollouts is selected as a pseudo-label for fine-tuning.
 While effective in some cases, this approach can amplify systematic biases: if a flawed reasoning process consistently produces the same incorrect answer, majority voting will reinforce that error with high confidence.
-Other methods mitigate this issue by leveraging powerful external models for verification~\citep{lightman2024lets,khalifa2025process,zhao2025genprmscalingtesttimecompute}, but such approaches violate the principle of a fully self-contained, test-time setting.
+Other methods mitigate this issue by leveraging powerful external models for verification~\citep{lightman2024lets,khalifa2025process,zhao2025genprmscalingtesttimecompute}, or employing external reward models to guide reinforcement learning~\citep{arxiv.2406.16838, arxiv.2403.13787}.
+However, such approaches violate the principle of a fully self-contained, test-time setting.
 In contrast, \emph{Self-Harmony} operates as a pure TTRL framework, directly addressing the pseudo-label selection problem without relying on external supervision.